 The Android 9 Pie feature rusting on MIUI 10 beta versions has finally issued to all Xiaomi users with MIUI 11.

-Digital Wellbeing or Screen Time for Xiaomi users will allow users to track the time spent on their smartphones.
-They will also be able to limit the time spent on applications.
+Digital Wellbeing or Screen Time for Xiaomi users allows users to track the time spent on their smartphones.
+Mi users can also limit the time spent on applications.

 If you can’t wait to get Digital Wellbeing, here is a method to get Digital Wellbeing features on your current Xiaomi device.

 Xiaomi MIUI 11 includes the “Quick Reply” feature that was first introduced in the Android 9 Pie.
 This allows users to reply to the home screen without needing to open the application.

 So, if you would click on a notification while using a different app, the feature will allow you to reply to the notification then and there without taking you to a separate app.

 Quick Reply brings a floating window of the messaging app, i.e. a resizable snippet of the app once you click on the message notification.
 Xiaomi users can retain the window, resize, or close it.

 If you have upgraded to the MIUI 11, you will find an Ultra Power Saving mode is under the Battery settings.